-We start our seeds in Jiffy Peat Pellets because they’re easy to use and we can get many of them into a tray.
+An easy way to start your seeds is by using Jiffy Peat Pellets because you can get many of them into a tray.
 You simply add water and watch the pellets grow, then place the seed into the peat at the top.
 Lightly cover the seed and then place under a light source in a temperate room.
 Broccoli needs soil temps that are around 50 degrees to germinate well.

-Our indoor growing setup is pretty simple and you can read all about it here.
-We place all of our seed trays under LED lights suspended from cheap shelving in the basement.
+We place all of our seed trays under LED lights suspended from low cost shelving in the basement.
 No heat lamps and no heat pads needed.
 Just make sure you don’t over water the peat pellets, otherwise it will encourage algae growth and the seed may rot.
 If there is water at the bottom of the tray you know you have too much water.

 It should take 5-7 days for broccoli seed to germinate.
 In another couple weeks the seedlings should have 2-3 leaves.
 Now it’s time to pot them up!